danilyer228/Pantella-Launcher/README.md

 python-3.10.11-embed/python.exe ./run_repo.py "Git/Rename-This-Repo-Here"
 ```
 Above is the way that the launcher itself will run the script, but you can also run it manually if you have python installed on your system and the correct depdenencies installed.
 Or you can directly run the Mantella script using the embedded python.
 The command prompt will show you the error messages that you can use to diagnose the issue and report it to the fork's issue tracker.
 The launcher itself also has a log file, and most Mantella forks also have a logging.log file as well.

+## Mantella Support

+I've not used Mantella in a long time at this point, I've tested that the launcher runs Mantella enough that it reaches the web UI, but I haven't tested all features.
+If you find any issues with Mantella support, please let me know by opening an issue or messaging in the Discord.